 Mae Jo Sky Lantern Release

 Every year, a spectacular simultaneous release of thousands of sky lanterns takes place at a location close to Mae Jo University in the Sansai district of Chiang Mai province.
+The Mae Jo event is organized by an independent Buddhist group; it is not the Yi Peng Festival.
 The date varies each year, but is often a week or two before the main Loy Krathong festivities.
-This means that the lantern release is held in either October or November depending on the full moon date for Loy Krathong.
-The event (seen in the video below) is free to attend and is open to everybody*.
+This means that the lantern release at Mae Jo is held in either October or November depending on the full moon date for Loy Krathong.

 Sky Lantern Release in Chiang Mai City